daparent/aws-s3-reverse-proxy/README.md

 - make more of the hard coded values configurable, mostly in vault.go
 - fix up the tests that currently exist and add in some new ones
 - work out how to get this hooked up to prometheus for stats

+# TIDBITS:

+`git update-index --assume-unchanged <file>` to stop checking changes to a file, something like .vscode/launch.json which will have specific values set in it based on the system.
+`git update-index --no-assume-unchanged <file>` to start tracking changes again so the file can be checked in and pushed.